 My approach to absorbing and synthesizing information is to divide it into a few key subjects of interest.
-My top areas of interest are these three big elephants that remain in the room of healthcare:
+My top areas of interest are these four big elephants that remain in the room of healthcare:

-(1) evolving the U.S. healthcare payment structure,
+- Evolving the U.S. healthcare payment structure

 Who Are My Favorite Sources?